ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 ## Installing OCaml

-OCaml is available as a package in most Linux distributions; however, it is often outdated.
-On the contrary, OCaml's official package manager, opam, allows you to easily switch between OCaml versions and much more.
-This is especially useful since different projects might require different versions of OCaml.
+OCaml has an official package manager, `opam`, which allows you to easily switch between OCaml versions and and much more.

-On Unix, the best way to install OCaml is with opam, OCaml's package manager.
-On Windows, the best way is to use a traditional `setup.exe` that will initialise opam on your behalf; however, only OCaml version 4.14.0 can be installed with `setup.exe` now.
+It enables you to conveniently deal with different projects which require different versions of OCaml.

-[opam](https://opam.ocaml.org/), OCaml's package manager, introduces the concept of "switches," which is a compiler with a set of packages (libraries and other files).
-Switches are used to have independent sets of dependencies in different projects.
+[`opam`](https://opam.ocaml.org/) introduces the concept of a "switch," which is an isolated environment that contains an OCaml compiler together with a set of packages (libraries and other files).
+Switches allow us to install independent sets of dependencies for different projects.

 Find all the installation instructions for both Unix-like systems and Windows in the sections below: